 When is metro opening in Copenhagen?

-The new metro will open on September 29th 2019.
+The new Copenhagen metro opened on September 29th 2019.

 The S-trains (s-tog) are inter-city and run between 05:00 in the morning and 00:30 at night.
 Line F runs every 4-5 minutes, line A, B, C and E run every 10 minutes, and line H and Bx run every 20 minutes.
 On Friday and Saturday the trains run once an hour between 01:00 and 05:00, while line F runs every half hour during these hours.